wirl-ice/SigLib/Sphinx/project.rst

 **psql**
 This method is for Linux users only, if you are using Windows see the above steps for adding new users in PGAdmin.

-- At the command line type (where newuser is the new username) to create a user that can create databases: createuser -d newuser
+- At the command line type (where newuser is the new username) to create a user that can create databases:

+createuser -d newuser

-- Enter psql by specifying the database you want (use default database 'postgres' if you have not created one yet) psql -d postgres
+- Enter psql by specifying the database you want (use default database 'postgres' if you have not created one yet):

+psql -d postgres

 - Give the user a password like so:

 \password username

 Once a user is set up, they can be automatically logged in when connecting to the Postgres server if you follow these steps (recommended).
 If not, the user will either have to type in credentials or store them hardcoded in the Python scripts (bad idea!).

 **Windows**
 The PostgreSQL server needs to have access to the users password so that SigLib can access the database.
 This achieved through the pgpass.conf file, which you will need to create.
-- Navigate to the Application data subdirectory cd %APPDATA%
+- Navigate to the Application data subdirectory:

+cd %APPDATA%

-- Create a directory called postgresql and enter it mkdir postgresql cd postgresql
+- Create a directory called postgresql and enter it:

+mkdir postgresql
+cd postgresql

-- Create a plain text file called pgpass.conf notepad pgpass.conf
+- Create a plain text file called pgpass.conf:

+notepad pgpass.conf

 - Enter the following information separated by colons --host:port:database:username:password -- for example the following gives user *person* access to the postgres server on the localhost to all databases (*).
-The port number 5432 is standard localhost:5432:*:person:password_person
+The port number 5432 is standard:

+localhost:5432:*:person:passwordforperson

 - Save the file

 **Linux**
 - Make a file called .pgpass in your home directory and edit it to include host:port:database:username:password (see above for details and example)
 - Save the file then type the following to make this info private: chmod 600 .pgpass

 **Permissions**